supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/08-Explore-data-warehouse.md

 3. Experiment with queries to explore the rest of the tables in the data warehouse schema as your leisure.
 4. When you're done, on the **Manage** page, pause the **sql*xxxxxxx*** dedicated SQL pool.

-## Delete Azure resources

-If you've finished exploring Azure Synapse Analytics, you should delete the resources you've created to avoid unnecessary Azure costs.

-1. Close the Synapse Studio browser tab and return to the Azure portal.
-2. On the Azure portal, on the **Home** page, select **Resource groups**.
-3. Select the **dp500-*xxxxxxx*** resource group for your Synapse Analytics workspace (not the managed resource group), and verify that it contains the Synapse workspace, storage account, and dedicated SQL pool for your workspace.
-4. At the top of the **Overview** page for your resource group, select **Delete resource group**.
-5. Enter the **dp500-*xxxxxxx*** resource group name to confirm you want to delete it, and select **Delete**.

-    After a few minutes, your Azure Synapse workspace resource group and the managed workspace resource group associated with it will be deleted.